Support Professionals Spring Retreat

 12:00 p.m. to 1:00 p.m. | Lunch

 Buffet-style lunch includes hot entrees, a selection of salads and sides, and an amazing array of desserts.
-Vegetarian options are available, but please notify POD with dietary restrictions.
+Vegetarian options are available, but please indicate dietary restrictions when you register.

 1:00 p.m. to 2:30 p.m. | Post-Lunch Sessions (you’ll choose one)